What Are My Options for OTC Allergy Relief?

 Mast Cell Stabilizers

-Allergy symptoms that aren't fixed with other products.
-But keep in mind they don't usually work great.
+Use these for allergy symptoms that aren't fixed with other products.
+But keep in mind they don't usually work all that well.

 Cromolyn is the generic name for a nasal spray that is sometimes used for allergies.
 It is designed to help with all allergy symptoms, but works best on nasal symptoms.